Babygirls123/CEG3006/README.md

 The pedestrian device immediately triggers a **vibration and audio alert**, allowing the pedestrian to stop before entering the vehicle’s path.

+At the same time, the vehicle can also issue a **driver warning alert**, such as a dashboard notification or audible warning, when the TTC falls below the adaptive threshold.
+This provides an additional safety layer in case the pedestrian does not react immediately.

 This adaptive approach provides earlier warnings compared to traditional fixed-threshold V2P systems.

 ---